holepunchto/corestore/README.md

 {
-  primaryKey, // Overrides the primaryKey for this session namespace, // If set to null it will reset to the DEFAULT_NAMESPACE }
+  primaryKey, // Overrides the primaryKey for this session namespace, // If set to null it will reset to the DEFAULT_NAMESPACE
+  detach: true // By disabling this, closing the session will also close the store that created the session }
 ```